misshie/hgvd2annovar/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+or just contact to the author by email.

+## License
+Licensed under the MIT lisence.
+Copyright MISHIMA, Hiroyuki, 2013 (hmishima (at) nagasaki-u.ac.jp)